sucofunk/SUCOFUNKey/README.md

   - adjust sample volume

 ### Sequencer
-  - Samples can be set on a 8 x (2..256) grid, one track is not limited to one sampler
+  - Samples can be set on a 8 x (2..256) grid, one track is not limited to one sample
   - chromatic pitching
   - volume adjustment per note (changeable while sample is playing)
   - panning per note (changeable while sample is playing)